spadr/Canaspad_ESP32_Library/README.md

 ### Description

-Choose where you want your data to be saved.
-You do not need to change this option if you use [canaspad.com](http://canaspad.com/).
+Select the location where you want your data stored.
+If you use [canaspad.com](http://canaspad.com/), you do not need to change this option.

 ### Syntax